kublr/demos/demo9-jupyter-pyspark/README.md

 Output: `standby`.

-OK, we have 1 master and 1 replica.
+We have one master and one replica.
 Let's save our data as a CSV file on HDFS.
-We have to use the hostname of master to do it, because nodes in standby mode cannot accept write requests.
+Use the hostname of master to do it, because nodes in standby mode cannot accept write requests.

 ```python
 df.write.csv("hdfs://my-hdfs-namenode-0.my-hdfs-namenode.default.svc.cluster.local/user/hdfs/test/example.csv")
 ```

-We can make sure by Spark worker pod logs that all pods participated in the calculation and writing:
+We can make sure that all pods participated in the calculation and writing by checking Spark worker pod logs:

 `pyspark-shell-1554099778487-exec-1`: